salatfreak/VSEBoxSelectHandles/README.md

-# Drag sensitive select operator for blender Sequencer
+# Box select individual handles in Blenders Sequencer
 Blenders box select only lets you select entire strips in the sequence editor.
 Sometimes it's usefull to box select individual handles.
 This add-on allows you to do this with Ctrl-B or Ctrl-RMB.
 Ctrl-B adds to the selection while CTRL-RMB replaces it.
 By holding shift, you can remove handles and strips from the selection.

 ## Installation